-In some hospitalized patients with pathologi-cal hypersecretory conditions or intractable ulcers, or in patients who are unable to take oral medication famotidine injection may be administered until oral therapy can be instituted.
+In some hospitalized patients with pathological hypersecretory conditions or intractable ulcers, or in patients who are unable to take oral medication, famotidine injection may be administered until oral therapy can be instituted

-The recommended dosage for famotidine injection in adult patients is 20 mg intraveadministration in patients with GERD have not been established
+The recommended dosage for famotidine injection in adult patients is 20 mg intrave-

+The doses and regimen for parenteral administration in patients with GERD have not been established.

-Dosage for Pediatric Patients See PRECAUTIONS, Pediatric Use
+Dosage for Pediatric Patients See PRECAUTIONS, Pediatric Use.

-The studies described in PRECAUTIONS, Pediatric Use suggest that the starting dose in pediatric patients 1 to 16 years of age is 0.25 mg/kg intravenously (injected over a period of not less than two minutes or as a 15 minute infusion) q 12 h up to 40 mg/day.
+The studies described in PRECAUTIONS.
+Pediatric Use suggest that the starting dose in pediatric patients 1 to 16 years of age is 0.25 mg/kg intravenously (injected over a period of not less than two minutes or as a 15 minute infusion) q 12 h up to 40 mg/day.

-While published uncontrolled clinical stud-ies suggest effectiveness of famotidine in the patients are insufficient to establish percent response with dose and duration of therapy.
+While published uncontrolled clinical studies suggest effectiveness of famotidine in the treatment of peptic ulcer, data in pediatric patients are insufficient to establish percent response with dose and duration of therapy.
 Therefore, treatment duration (initially based on adult duration recommendations) and dose should be individualized based on clinical response and/or gastric pH determination and endoscopy.
 Published uncontrolled studies in pediatric patients have demonstrated gastric acid suppression with doses up to 0.5 mg/kg intravenously q 12 h.

-No pharmacokinetic or pharmacodynamic data are available on pediatric patients under 1 year of age
+No pharmacokinetic or pharmacodynamic data are available on pediatric patients under 1 vear of age.

-Dosage Adjustments for Patients with
+Dosage Adjustments for Patients with Moderate or Severe Renal Insufficiency

-Moderate or Severe Renal Insufficiency In adult patients with moderate (creatinine clearance <50 mL/min) or severe (creatinine clearance <10 mL/min) renal insufficiency, the elimination half-life of famotidine is increased.
+In adult patients with moderate (creatinine clearance <50 mL/min) or severe (creatinine clearance < 10 mL/min) renal insufficiency, the elimination half-life of famotidine is increased.
 For patients with severe renal insufficiency, it may exceed 20 hours, reaching approxi-mately 24 hours in anuric patients.
-Since CNS adverse effects have been reported in patients adverse effects have been reported in patients with moderate and severe renal insufficiency, to avoid excess accumulation of the drug in patients with moderate or severe renal insufficiency, the dose of famotidine injection may be reduced to half the dose, or the dosing interval may be prolonged to 36 to 48 hours as indicated by the patient's clinical response.
+Since CNS adverse effects have been reported in patients with moderate and severe renal insufficiency to avoid excess accumulation of the drug in patients with moderate or severe rena insufficiency, the dose of famotidine injection may be reduced to half the dose, or the dosing interval may be prolonged to 36 to 48 hours as indicated by the patient's clinical response.